SkygearIO/skygear-doc/content/js/cached-query.md

 +++

-Skygear provides a simple cached query mechanism for application that wants to display the data last seen before it gets new data from Skygear.
+Skygear provides a simple cached query mechanism for application that wants to display the data last seen before it gets new data from Skygear Server.
 To make use of this, you just need to provide an extra callback function to the `query` function, and Skygear will try to return an cached result before it gets the latest result from the